Duddino/monte-carlo-rust/README.md

 # monte-carlo-rust
 Visualization of Monte Carlo made with amethyst

-## How to run
+## How to install

+Clone the repository.

-To run the game, run the following command, which defaults to the `vulkan` graphics backend:
+To run the game, run the following command on the directory where you cloned the repository, which defaults to the `vulkan` graphics backend:

 ```bash
 cargo run